 Standard drywall of various thickness (ranges from 1/4” to 5/8”): costs $0.24-0.41 per sq.ft, depending on the thickness.

-Here are some additional things that a contractor may need to do and charge you extra.
+Here are some additional things that a contractor may need to do when hanging drywall and will charge you extra.

 1. Remove and dispose old drywall: if you need to remove old drywall before installing new one, be prepared to spend!
 This work is very expensive, ranging from $2 -3.25 per sq.ft.
 This is one area where you can try to save money, if you are willing to do this job yourself.